-Looking for child care or early childhood education is no small task.
+Looking for high quality child care or early childhood education is no small task.
 It can seem like there is an overwhelming amount of daycare centers all promising to give the most to the children who attend them.
 When a family is searching for a child care program, they need to understand what makes a child care facility high quality and why that is so beneficial to the development of their child.

 Several research studies show that high-quality early learning helps kids develop stronger language, math, and social skills upon entering school.
 Studies also show that they are less likely to require special education classes as they advance in their studies.
 Children enrolled in child care and early learning education programs are also more likely to earn higher wages and have fewer interactions within the justice system as adults.